 Eileen Godinez of Thought Partners LLC to be Featured on Close Up Radio

-Eileen Godinez is a Leadership and Executive Coach and founder and President of Thought Partners LLC
+Eileen is a Leadership and Executive Coach and founder and President of Thought Partners LLC

 “My coaching takes on a collaborative approach and solution focused partnership with my clients who are seeking to make changes in their lives.
 Using proven coaching techniques, I help them discover their blind spots and gain new perspectives aligned with their own values so they can become the most effective leaders they aspire to be.”